kubernetes/enhancements/keps/sig-node/5978-cluster-resource-claim-template/README.md

 Yes:
 - `kube-controller-manager` will list and watch `ClusterResourceClaimTemplates` (cluster-wide informer index).
-- Throughput is bounded by Pod creation/admission rates that use these templates.
+- Throughput is bounded by Pod or PodGroup creation/admission rates that use these templates.

 ###### Will enabling / using this feature result in introducing new API types?